Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 Thanks for using MariaDB!

-### Step 3 — (Optional) Creating an Administrative User that Employs Password Authentication
+### Step 3 — Creating an Administrative User to employs Password Authentication

 We will create a new account called admin with the same capabilities as the root account, but configured for password authentication.
 Open up the MariaDB prompt from your terminal:
 $ sudo mariadb